Yamasee/skypath-ios-sdk/README.md

 Try out the Demo project inside the repo.

-You will need a valid SkyPath API key and enter an airline ICAO and user id in the `ViewController`.
+You will need a valid SkyPath API key and set an airline ICAO with a user ID.

 ![Demo App](./demo_app.jpeg)